alrojo/kaggle-ndsb/README.md

 Make a data converter from kaggle whales to plankton style setup - DONE

-Rewrite the data loader to not relying on whole dataset in memory - IN PROGRESS
+Rewrite the data loader to not relying on whole dataset in memory - DONE (though as I only use 512x512 it can actually fit in memory, why I use the branch testingreg now)

-Train a neural network - NOT STARTED
+Train a neural network - Got a top 20% submission

 ## Supporting projects